Table of Contents

 What to Avoid

 Graphs, on the other hand, are perceived by our visual system.
 They give numbers shape and form and tell a data story.
 They can present an immense amount of data quickly and in an easy-to-consume fashion.
-If a data visualization is needed to identify patterns and relationships, a table is not the best choice.
+If data visualization is needed to identify patterns and relationships, a table is not the best choice.
 Also, while it is fun to get creative with colors, formatting, and icons, make sure your formatting and presentation choices are increasing perception.
 Tables are hard enough to read as is!

-10) Area Charts
+11) Area Charts

 When to Use Area Charts

 The area chart is closely related to the line chart.
 Both chart types depict a time-series relationship, show continuity across a dataset, and are good for seeing trends rather than individual values.
 That said, there are some key differences between the two.
-Because of these differences “when to use area charts” does not equal “when to use line charts”.
+Because of these differences, “when to use area charts” does not equal “when to use line charts.”

 Traditional Stacked Area Chart: The raw values are stacked, showing how the whole changes over time.